 Yes, there are sole trader bank accounts that don’t require a credit check.
 These types of accounts may be limited in the features and credit facilities.
 Feature limitations can include no access to a credit facility and no access to prepaid business cards.

 Step 1.
-Compare offers - Use our free comparison table to easily compare up-to-date bank accounts on offer.
+Compare offers - Use our free comparison table to easily compare up-to-date sole trader bank accounts on offer.

 Step 2.
-Choose an offer - Once you’ve settled on a provider, check you meet their eligibility criteria on our dedicated provider page.
+Choose an offer - Once you’ve settled on a provider for your self-employed bank account, check you meet their eligibility criteria on our dedicated provider page.

 100% FREE TO USE